Freehold or LEASEHOLD?

-- You own the property and land outright.
-This includes the immediate ground below and airspace above.
+- You own the property and the underlying land outright.

 - You own the property for the time stated in the lease – if the lease is not extended and expires the property returns to the freehold owner – also known as the landlord.

 - The lease will set-out rules (known as ‘covenants’) which the leaseholder must follow.

 - Ground rent is payable to the landlord on an annual basis.